Gereja Ayam: Structure and amenities

 Gereja Ayam contains a cafe in the chicken's rear as well as a souvenir shop.

 Visitors can climb the stairs to the top of the structure and view the surrounding Central Java area.
 The world's largest Buddhist temple, Borobudur, can be seen at a distance of 4.7 km.

 In popular culture

 The 2016 Werner Herzog documentary film Into the Inferno devotes a segment to Gereja Ayam.
-The structure also features in the 2016 teen film Ada Apa Dengan Cinta?
-2.